 The two glass windows that can be seen from the entrance foyer of today’s European School Niederorschel are colorful and cheerful.
-Students in grades 9 and 10 explored the artwork, studied the motifs and symbols depicted in it, and met former companions of Karl Heinz Fritze.
-The artwork, made by former art teacher Karl Heinz Fritze, tells stories about the school life at GDR times.
+Students in Grades 9 and 10 explored the artwork, studied the motifs and symbols depicted in it, and met former companions of Karl Heinz Fritze.
+The artwork, made by former art teacher Karl Heinz Fritze, tells stories about the school life during GDR times.

 At the beginning of the week, the students visited the Memorial Andreasstraße and got to know the former place of imprisonment.
-During a groupwork they made themselves familiar with the topics “Socialist Education,” “Unadapted Youth,” and “East German Art”.
+During a group work they made themselves familiar with the topics “Socialist Education,” “Unadapted Youth,” and “East German Art”.
 After that the groups presented their topics to the others in the corresponding exhibition room.
-In this way, the students gathered knowledge about East Germany that was helpful by doing the reasearch on the artwork in their school.
+In this way, the students gathered knowledge about East Germany that was helpful for doing the reasearch on the artwork in their school.

 On the second day, the adolescents first delved into the motifs and symbols seen in the leadlight window of their school.
 In the picture there are 14 scenes on display showing everyday school life, including various school subjects such as art, sports and science, but also leisure activities such as cycling, folk dancing and the vacation camp.
 A large motif is implemented in the center of each of the two windows.
 It contains a quote from Goethe: “It is not enough to know / One must also apply it / It is not enough to want / One must also do it.”
 By looking comparatively at different artworks made in East Germany, the students learned about the GDR’s own visual language.
 In the artwork by Karl Heinz Fritze they rediscovered some of the most common motifs: young people learning, pioneer scarfs, the red flag and of course someone bearing the flag, peace doves, rockets and the sun.